 Local area study: Hornchurch County Park.
 This is an in-depth investigation into the fascinating history of the site of the present day Hornchurch Country Park, once the location of RAF base from 1915 – 1962.
 In particular, RAF Hornchurch played an instrumental role in the defence of London during the Battle of Britain in 1940.

-Pupils focus on the themes of continuity and change to Crime and Punishment over time and complete an essay based exam paper.
+Pupils focus on the themes of continuity and change to Medicine over time and complete an essay based exam paper.

 Pupils are required in the examination to make source based written responses.